 Badgers can act as a wildlife reservoir for Mycobacterium bovis, the bacterium which causes TB in cattle.
-Badger vaccination aims to reduce the transmission and spread of the disease in the badger population with the intention of reducing the risk of cattle contracting TB.
+Badger vaccination aims to reduce the spread of the disease in the badger population with the intention of reducing the risk of cattle contracting TB.
 Vaccination of badgers against TB using the BCG vaccine provides a level of protection and can play a role in limiting TB spread to healthy badger populations.

 Badger Edge Vaccination Scheme (BEVS 2)